 The thought process a family goes through when planning the home care routine for a newborn baby usually doesn't involve oral care, but it definitely should.
 We make schedules for feedings, diaper changing, bedtimes, naps, bathing, and we should also include early oral care intervention, and here's why!

-You can initiate this early oral care activity by using a sterile cloth to gently wipe baby’s gums, tongue, and inside cheeks with after feedings.
-The best way to start is by scheduling this within the other activities in your routine so as to not take away any more time in your already busy schedule.
-What this activity accomplishes is twofold: it removes any milk residue that has been leftover from feedings throughout the day, helping to prevent a build-up from occurring in the mouth, which in turn, if leftover time, can potentially cause negative issues.
+What this activity accomplishes is twofold: It removes any milk residue that has been leftover from feedings throughout the day, helping to prevent a build-up from occurring in the mouth, which in turn, if leftover time, can potentially cause negative issues.

 For the first 5 years of a child's life, YOU are the one who will be doing ALL of the oral care for your child.
 Children usually do not acquire the proper dexterity to effectively brush their own teeth until around age 5, and in some cases, later than age 5.
 So, with that being said, you’ve trained yourself as the parent/caretaker to feed them regularly, bath them regularly, put them to sleep with regularity, and you will also need to do their oral care regularly for them.
 Now, this does not mean they won't eventually be brushing their own teeth, there's just a “best” time for that and we will explore that later.